“Venetian splendour meets wild Montenegrin beauty at this pretty waterfront palazzo with alfresco restaurant”

 - Satellite TV

-Radomiri’s restaurant has a varied menu of Mediterranean-Balkan fusion dishes, with unusual offerings like olive ice cream appearing beside traditional apple strudels and cakes.
+Radomiri’s restaurant has an ever-changing and varied menu of Mediterranean-Balkan fusion dishes, so on our visit there were unusual offerings like olive ice cream appearing beside traditional apple strudels and cakes.
 Ingredients are fresh and sourced locally, including Montenegrin cheeses and proscuitto from Njegusi.
-We went for homemade falafels and a vibrant borscht (a chilled beetroot soup) to start, followed by veal medallions in fig and prune sauce, and catch of the day cooked in olive oil with Mediterranean vegetables.
+We went for homemade falafels and a vibrant borscht (a chilled beetroot soup) to start, followed by veal medallions in fig and prune sauce, and catch of the day cooked in olive oil with Mediterranean vegetables - though expect the menu to be different upon your visit.
 The tasty fare was matched by friendly, if slightly disorganised, service and staff happily answered any queries we had.
 Be aware that fresh fish dishes are sometimes priced by weight, so it’s best to be specific about the portion size you’re expecting.

-Breakfast consists of a choice of 4 menus: healthy (fruits and oatmeal), a full English, a continental or Montenegrin (filo pastry pie and cold meats and cheese).
+Breakfast is served in a quiet, dedicated indoor room, and consists of a choice of 4 home-cooked menus: healthy (fruits and oatmeal), a full English, a continental or Montenegrin (filo pastry pie and cold meats and cheese).
 There are also some a la carte choices.
-We visited in late autumn and a particularly blustery morning meant breakfast was held in the quiet indoor dining room; we suspect a morning spent sipping coffee on the terrace in the warmth of the sun would be much more enchanting.
 Room service is available, too.

 If you fancy a change of scene, head into Kotor Old Town where there’s a lively restaurant and bar scene, particularly in the summer months.
 It’s an easy 5-minute drive from the hotel (staff can assist with taxis and restaurant bookings), but there are a couple of eateries along Dobrota’s waterfront if you’d prefer to stay within walking distance.